cies/SlowKotlinxHtml/README.md

   * Use [our hacked version of the kotlinx-html-jvm](https://github.com/Stager-Software/kotlinx.html/) with the exception handling commented out by commenting out the dependency in `build.gradle.template`
   * Change the Kotlin compiler args in `build.gradle.template`
   * Reduce the max depth of eDSL nesting, this is done on the `reduce-nesting` branch

+See some results I got tweaking various parameters on my machine in `RESULTS.md`